archusXIV/dotfiles/polybar/polybar.wiki/Configuration.md

 ; Expects a valid libc locale, for example: sv_SE.UTF-8 locale =

-; Position of the system tray window
+; @deprecated in favor of new tray module since version 3.7.0 ; Position of the system tray window
 ; If empty or undefined, tray support will be disabled ; NOTE: A center aligned tray will cover center aligned modules